 Lessons from the pandemic: visions for the future

-As the COVID-19 vaccine roll out gathers steam, and we finally look forward to a future with live performance, what lessons have we learned from the pandemic?
-What has this year taught us about ourselves, our community, and our sector?
+On Thursday 4 March 2021, playwrights met to discuss what we have learned from the pandemic.
+What had the year taught us about ourselves, our community, and our sector?
 What can we do to ensure the future of theatre is one we can thrive in?

-Join playwright colleagues as we come together to discuss how to utilise the practical lessons we have learned, to build a sector that is resilient, sustainable, and inclusive.
+learned, to build a sector that is resilient, sustainable, and

-The Gathering will be facilitated by Rona Munro, playwright and Chair of Playwrights' Studio, Scotland, and John McCann & Linda Duncan McLaughlin, playwrights and co-chairs of the Scottish Society of Playwrights.
-Provocations will be presented and participants will meet in breakout rooms to offer their own responses.
-Discussions in each room will be facilitated by playwrights from the Playwrights' Studio board, members of the Scottish Society of Playwrights, and the wider playwriting community.
+The Gathering was facilitated by Rona Munro, playwright and Chair of Playwrights' Studio, Scotland, and John McCann & Linda Duncan McLaughlin, playwrights and co-chairs of the Scottish Society of Playwrights.
+Provocations were presented by Clare Duffy, Lewis Hetherington, Eve Nicol, and Mariem Omari.
+Participants met in breakout rooms to offer their own responses.
+Discussions in each room were facilitated by playwrights from the Playwrights' Studio board, members of the Scottish Society of Playwrights, and the wider playwriting community.